 Not to be confused with a nova, a supernova is a still vaster nuclear explosion centred on a star which usually utterly destroys the star.
 Some are caused by the same process as leads to an “ordinary” nova- except the white dwarf is torn apart in the final paroxysm.
 Alternatively we may witnessing the suicide of two white dwarfs colliding and being annihilated in the process.
 Another known form of supernova occurs when an old and gigantic star reaches the end of its life.
 Its core will implode, followed almost instantly by a colossal nuclear explosion.
 For a few weeks the dying star will outshine all the other stars in the Galaxy combined!
 One of nature’s most spectacular events, supernovae are rare, occurring perhaps about once or twice a century in the Milky Way.
 No “naked eye” supernovae have been observed in our own galaxy since Kepler’s Supernova seen in 1604, although supernova SN 1987A in the Large Magellanic Cloud reached 3rd Magnitude despite its vast distance of 170 000 light years from us.

 A “nearby” supernova would be a stunning sight in the sky.
 At its peak, Kepler’s Supernova was brighter at its peak than any other planet or star in the night sky and was visible in the blue of the daytime sky for over three weeks.
+Yet there is no evidence for such a supernova.
 Apart from the continuing silence from the Chinese annals there are no known supernova remnants from two thousand years ago,